eburghar/kakpipe/README.md

 # Kakpipe

+`kakpipe` is a binary executable meant to be used with the included [kakoune](https://kakoune.org/) module `kakpipe.kak` for launching external tools inside colorful fifo buffers, or displaying text with ansi colors in info boxes.

 ![kakpipe](kakpipe.png?raw=true "colors in kakoune fifo buffer and info box")

-`kakpipe` is a binary executable meant to be used with the included [kakoune](https://kakoune.org/) module `kakpipe.kak`, to launch external tools inside colorful fifo buffers or display text with ansi color in info boxes.
+[TOC]

 ```
-kakpipe 0.5.3
+kakpipe 0.5.4

 Usage: kakpipe <command> [<args>]